 8. Pet Care

-If a friend or family member is going to help with your pets, it’s a great idea to give them a blanket that the new baby has slept on.
+If a friend or family member will help with your pets, it’s a great idea to give them a blanket that the new baby has slept on.
 They can then let your pets smell it and become familiar with the baby’s smell before you all come home.
 (Read here to learn how to introduce your pets to your new baby!)

 9. Mommy and Daddy Time/ Me Time

-To make it possible, you’ll need to write out a list of people and their contact information who can provide some occasional childcare or help with the baby.
+To make it possible, write out a list of people and their contact information who can provide occasional childcare or help with the baby.
 This could be friends, family, and also professional childcare providers too.

 10. Community Support